genomehubs/goat-ui/static/projects/ILEBP.md

 **GoaT Search Term:** ILEBP

 ::grid[**The Illinois EBP Pilot Project** will sequence the genomes of agriculturally relevant insects for which little or no genomic data are available.
 Sequencing these focal taxa will demonstrate project scalability, communicate scientific discovery, and inspire potential economic and societal benefits.
+Currently, assemblies for all targets of Illinois EBP Pilot project have been produced and submited to insdc.
+Data will become publically available soon.
 For more information access https://mediaspace.illinois.edu/media/t/1_f7cpkins.]{item xs=8}

 **Bioproject ID** PRJNA844590